-- the student is enrolled in a full-time study-load or is a concessional study-load student enrolled in at least 50 per cent of the normal full-time study-load for his/her course, or - the student is in receipt of either: - o Disability Support Pension paid under the Social Security Act 1991, or - an invalidity service pension paid under the Veterans' Entitlements Act 1986, o - the student meets the following conditions: - o s/he is in receipt of a war widow/er pension under the Veterans' Entitlements Act 1986, and - o s/he is in receipt of an invalidity income support supplement under that Act, and - s/he has a dependent child under 16 years of age.
+• the student is enrolled in a full-time study-load or is a concessional study-load student enrolled in at least 50% of the normal full-time study-load for his/her course; or • the student is in receipt of either:

+• Disability Support Pension paid under the Social Security Act 1991; or o an invalidity service pension paid under the Veterans' Entitlements Act 1986; or • the student meets the following conditions:

+$\,\circ\,$ s/he is in receipt of a war widow/er pension under the Veterans' Entitlements Act 1986; and

+$\circ\;$ s/he is in receipt of an invalidity income support supplement under that Act; and

+\circ s/he has a dependent child under 16 years of age.

-81.3.2 Half rate of ABSTUDY PES
+1.3.2 Half rate of ABSTUDY PES

-The half rate of ABSTUDY Pensioner Education Supplement is payable for a concessional study-load, other than those listed in 81.3.1, who is enrolled in at least 25 per cent of the normal full-time study-load for his/her course.
+The half rate of ABSTUDY Pensioner Education Supplement is payable for a concessional studyload, other than those listed in 81.3.1, who is enrolled in at least 25% of the normal full-time study-load for his/her course.